ricvolpi/adversarial-feature-augmentation/README.md

 Model.py: contains the models described in the paper, implemented in Tensorflow (slim)

-TrainOps.py: contains the operations to perform Step 0 and Step 1, described in the paper.
-(Step 2 WIP)
+TrainOps.py: contains the operations to perform Step 0 and Step 1, described in the paper (Step 2 WIP).

 ### Prerequisites